RiosNicholas/accountabuddy/README.md

 # Accountabuddy 👥

-AccountaBuddy is a social platform designed to help students connect with accountability partners to achieve their goals.
+Accountabuddy is a social platform designed to help students connect with accountability partners to achieve their goals.
 Whether you're focusing on habit building, goal setting, or skill development, AccountaBuddy pairs you with like-minded individuals to stay on track.
 The project is built using Next.js, with features such as user profiles, matchmaking, and customizable preferences.

 ## Features